amaan-akram/ethernet-ip-sim/README.md

 # ethernet-ip-sim

-This repository contains all the required scripts to dockerise [OpENer](https://github.com/EIPStackGroup/OpENer) allowing it to be used as a basic Ethernet/IP device simulator.
+This repository contains all the required scripts to dockerise the [rta-server](https://github.com/IOTechSystems/rta-ethernet-ip-stack/tree/rta-server) allowing it to be used as a basic Ethernet/IP device simulator.

-Currently this simulator supports explicit reads
+Currently this simulator supports explicit and implicit communication.

 ## Building and running